flamingock/flamingock-examples/README.md

 ## 📖 Examples Overview

-This repository is structured as a **Gradle Kotlin multiproject**, with each subproject demonstrating Flamingock's integration with different frameworks, technologies, and use cases.
+This repository is structured as a **Gradle multiproject**, with each subproject demonstrating Flamingock's integration with different frameworks, technologies, and use cases.
 Explore the examples to find the one that matches your needs!